Submanifolds that are level sets of solutions to a second-order elliptic PDE: Introduction

 The proof of these results also rely on the combination of a robust local construction with a suitable global approximation.
 It is worth emphasizing that our treatment of noncompact joint level sets is considerably simplified by the fact that the diffeomorphisms that appear in Theorem~\ref{T.1} can be chosen $C^1$-small (and not only $C^0$-small).
 In proving this bound for the diffeomorphism, we make essential use of fine $C^2$-estimates for some Green's functions; had we restricted ourselves to the standard ($C^1$) gradient estimates, the diffeomorphisms would have been only $C^0$-small and the treatment of joint level sets would have been much more involved because the transversality of the intersection of hypersurfaces is generally not preserved when one applies a $C^0$-small diffeomorphism to each hypersurface.
 The lack of appropriate estimates for higher derivatives of the Green's functions also lies at the heart of why, in the noncompact case, we can make all the above diffeomorphisms $C^1$-small but not $C^p$-small for all $p$.

 The paper is organized as follows.
 To begin with, in Section~\ref{S.guide} we provide a guide to the demonstration, where we present the global picture in a less technical manner and explain the relationships between the different parts of the proof.
 In Section~\ref{S.isotopy} we prove the novel noncompact stability theorems that extend Thom's isotopy theorem to the noncompact case.
 These results play a key role in the proof of Theorems~\ref{T.1} and~\ref{T.2}, and are proved using a semi-explicit construction and an appropriate gradient condition to deal with the lack of compactness.
 In Section~\ref{S.approx} we prove the necessary global approximation results that are needed in the rest of the paper, which generalize theorems of Gauthier, Goldstein and Ow~\cite{GGO83} and Bagby~\cite{Ba88}.
 Once these crucial preliminary results have been established, we present the proofs of Theorem~\ref{T.1} and Corollary~\ref{C.algebraic} in Sections~\ref{S.finite} and~\ref{S.infinite}, and those of Theorems~\ref{T.3} and~\ref{T.2} in Section~\ref{S.compact}.
-For completeness, in the Appendix~\ref{S.appendix} we consider the case of a single compact level set: while this situation cannot happen e.g.\ in the case of harmonic functions, which is the main thrust of the article, we show that any compact hypersurface is diffeomorphic to a level set of a solution of the equation $(\De-q)u=0$ in $\RR^n$ under fairly general hypotheses on the function $q$.